 Do you have an outdoor playground?

-We have two outdoor playground areas that are shaded by big beautiful trees.
-The upper playground is designed with children under 2 in mind, as the equipment is much smaller in size.
-The lower playground is designed for children 2 and over.
-Each playground offers a different selection of toys for the children and additional items are added and switched out throughout the seasons.
-Some items that can be found on our playgrounds are swings, slides, a train to pretend on, climbers, balls, scooters, hula hoops, frisbees, ball catch and batting activities, a 5 cycle bike, ride on cars, and a sand box with sand toys.
+Oh boy do we ever!!
+We have a large outdoor playground area that is shaded by big beautiful trees.
+There's an area dedicated for children 3 years with equipment in smaller sizes and under and a large 2 story climber area for the older children.
+Each area offers a different selection of toys for the children and additional items are added and switched out throughout the seasons.
+Some items that can be found on our playgrounds are swings, slides, cars to pretend on, climbers, balls, bikes, scooters, hula hoops, frisbees, basket ball hoops, a 5 cycle bike, ride on cars, and a sand box with sand toys.
+We also have 4 seater strollers to take non-mobile babies for walks as well!
+We have more activities and changes to the areas planned and ready to be installed soon!!

 Children, including infants, go outdoors daily, except during inclement weather.
 Please make sure to dress your child accordingly for the weather.